Qi-Zhou-Geo/Flow-Alert/README.md

 If you have any questions, plese read our paper first, <br>
 then feel free to email me, qi.zhou@gfz.de or qi.zhou.geo@gmail.com <br>
-or our [Hazards and Surface Processes Research Group and Digital Earth Lab](https://www.gfz.de/en/section/earth-surface-process-modelling/topics/hazards-and-surface-processes) that lead by Dr. Hui Tang [Hazards and Surface Processes Research Group and Digital Earth Lab](https://www.gfz.de/en/staff/hui.tang/sec47).
+or our [Hazards and Surface Processes Research Group and Digital Earth Lab](https://www.gfz.de/en/section/earth-surface-process-modelling/topics/hazards-and-surface-processes) that lead by Dr. Hui [Tang](https://www.gfz.de/en/staff/hui.tang/sec47).

 ### 3, Zenodo Resources <br>